Warning: βtemplatesβ is an experimental feature.

 - author nameurl

-- url to authorβs websitetemplates
+- URL to the authorβs websitetemplates

 (array) - information about the project